mojsony/api-descriptions/common/common-guide.md

 Commonly used query parameters
 -----------------------
-###Paging
+###Pagination
-When a collection resource supports paging of results you can supply paging control parameters and expect a paging related fields in response payload.
+When a collection resource supports pagination of results you can supply pagination control parameters and expect pagination related fields in response payload.
 ```http
 GET correspondence/communications?page=1&page-size=5 HTTP/1.1
 ```